nascimento-jgb/Tori-Marketpalce-Remake/README.md

 # Tori-Marketplace-Remake
 Remake of Tori.fi marketplace app for educational purposes.
-The ideas was to present a prototype of English UI to the application while introducing a minimal style with side menus in order to favor declutered exhibitions of itens and keeping the search bar closer to the thumb, enhancing user experience.
+The ideas was to present a prototype of English UI to the application while introducing a minimal style.
+Side menus were included in order to favor declutered exhibitions of items and keep the search bar closer to the thumb neutral position, enhancing user experience.

 ## Key Learnings: